buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcLogical.md

 # IfcLogical

 _IfcLogical_IfcSimpleValue_) cannot directly include simple types in its select list).
-Logical datatype can have values TRUE, FALSE or UNKNOWN._
+Logical datatype can have values TRUE, FALSE or UNKNOWN._<!-- end of definition -->

 Type: LOGICAL

 > HISTORY New type in IFC2x.